chumager/mongoose-mutex/README.md

 ##### Returns.
 If there is a fn key in options, then the result will be the fulfilled o rejected value of this function.
 If there is no fn key, an unlock function will be returned.
-In case there is a lock error, it will rejected with an error with core equals to "LOCK_TAKEN"
+In case there is a lock error, it will reject with an error with core equals to "LOCK_TAKEN"
 #### .waitLock()
+WaitLock function only allows one lock simultaneously and waits until lock is released or timeout is accomplished.

 Option | Type | Default | Required | Definition
 ------ | ---- | ------- | -------- | ----------